ldaniels528/trifecta/README.md

 <a name="kafka-message-cursor"></a>
 ##### Kafka Navigable Cursor

-The Kafka module offers the concept of a navigational cursor.
-Any command that references a specific message offset creates a cursor.
+The Kafka module offers the concept of a navigable cursor.
+Any command that references a specific message offset creates a pointer to that offset, called a cursor.
 Once the cursor has been established, with a single command, you can navigate to the first, last, previous, or next message.
 Consider the following examples:

 To retrieve the first message of a topic partition: